The Focal Quantal Response Equilibrium: Introduction

 With mounting evidence that equilibrium theories often fail to explain or predict play in both the lab and the field, various models of boundedly rational play have been introduced.
 The QRE was among the first and has proven to be incredibly useful for explaining deviations from Nash equilibrium.\footnote{Other prominent models are ``Level $k$'' \citep{Stahl1994, Stahl1995, Nagel1995} and ``Cognitive Hierarchy'' \citep{camerer2004cognitive}, both of which posit that players differ in their depth of reasoning.} The QRE has been widely applied to both normal form \citep{mckelvey1995quantal} and extensive form games \citep{mckelvey1998quantal}.

 The QRE merges Nash equilibrium with taste shocks inspired by random utility models (RUM) \citep{falmagne1978representation, mcfadden1990stochastic}.
 The random utility framework has several interpretations.
 Most commonly, it is interpreted as a model of (i) preference heterogeneity (e.g., from a population), (ii) an individual with random preferences, or (iii) an individual reacting to information unobserved by the researcher.
-Regardless of the interpretation, it is essential to assume some degree of stability of the distribution of preferences for any random utility model to yield testable predictions.